cmayron/Legal-Calculus/README.md

 **BOOT LOADER**

 **Execution Standard (The Handoff)**
 1. ARCHITECT defines the blueprint (Structure).
+Copilot Ai
 2. BUILDER uses the blueprint to generate the draft (Prose).
+ChatGPT
-3. INSPECTOR red-teams the draft for failure (Analysis).
+3. INSPECTOR red-teams the draft for failure (Analysis).Gemini Ai

 Human decision-maker must verify the output before the next handoff occurs.